tumregels/asciiviewer/README.md

     $ git clone https://github.com/tumregels/asciiviewer

-Now `cd` into the project folder, create a conda environment and activate it
+Now `cd` into the project folder, create a virtual environment and activate it

     $ cd asciiviewer
-    $ uv venv
+    $ uv sync --no-dev
     $ source .venv/bin/activate
-    (asciiviewer) $ uv pip install -e .

 At this point execute `asciiviewer` command